 Our service is free to all those eligible for care in New Zealand hospitals

-The Birthing Centre is a primary birthing facility, which means it’s a non-clinical setting for women having low-risk, non-intervention births.
+Our birthing centres are primary birthing facilities, which means they are a non-clinical setting for women having low-risk, non-intervention births.
 There are no specialists, obstetricians or GPs on site.

 A registered health professional is on duty at the centre 24 hours a day, seven days a week, to support mothers and their Lead Maternity Carer (LMC).
 A Registered Midwife is always on call, and more staff are available when required.